 What does therapy look like?

 Treatment can vary from one individual to another, depending on the type of aphasia, your specific areas of concern, what your daily activities include and the people you interact with on a day-to-day basis.
-Therapy can focus on improving or working towards recovery of impairment in specific areas and/or it can be aimed at providing you with ways to compensate for the difficulties you are having.
-Sometimes therapy might include the use of an Augmentative and Alternative Communication (AAC) system such as the use of an iPad, picture communication system using symbols or pictures, or a speech generating device.
-Therapy will be tailored to your individual situation and needs at the time of referral.
+Therapy can focus on improving or working towards recovery of impairment in specific areas or it can be aimed at providing you with ways to compensate for the difficulties you are having.
+Sometimes therapy might include the use of an augmentative and alternative communication (AAC) system such as the use of an iPad, picture communication system using symbols or pictures, or a speech generating device.
+Therapy will be tailored to your individual situation and needs.